stefantkeller/PictureRanker/README.md

       sample collection...
 Therefore: choose a sensible probability distribution to work with.
 Poisson of some sort?)
 4) implement icon in gui
-5) bug when reloading folder?
-7) bug with reading .JPG, while no problem with .jpg? (at least on Windows?)
+5) bug with reading .JPG, while no problem with .jpg? (at least on Windows?)
-8) correct scaling behavior when rescaling window (instead constant) i.e. make possible to maximize gui
+6) correct scaling behavior when rescaling window (instead constant) i.e. make possible to maximize gui
-9) write errors to logfile (easier to attack problem when reported... )
+7) write errors to logfile (easier to attack problem when reported... )

 To install (at least under linux (at least ubuntu based)):